Warbo/chriswarbo-net/blog/2024-03-17-sk_logic_in_egglog_2.md

 <details class="odd">
 <summary>Preamble boilerplate…</summary>

-This page defines the entire contents of a test script using [active code](/projects/activecode).
-For more details, see [this page's Markdown source](/git/chriswarbo-net/git/branches/master/unfinished/checking_combinators_with_falsify.html).
-Here's the initial boilerplate for the script; it just needs GHC with `falsify` in its package database:
+Here's the initial boilerplate for the script; it just needs GHC with `falsify` in its package database.
+For more details on how it's executed, see [this page's Markdown source](/git/chriswarbo-net/git/branches/master/unfinished/checking_combinators_with_falsify.html).

 ```{.haskell pipe="./show Main.hs"}
 module Main (main) where